Sukhdev Shukla has a great appreciation for both the natural and manmade wonders of his native land.

-Kangra Fort is one of the oldest forts in India.
-The war records of Alexander the Great mention this 4th Century BC temple of Himachal Pradesh.
+Kangra Fort of Himachal Pradesh is one of the oldest forts in India.
+The war records of Alexander the Great mention this 4th century BC temple.
 The fort was devastated by a disastrous earthquake in 1905, but it stands as testimony to the architectural skills of the times.
-The fort includes richly carved temples with idols embossed in their walls.
+The fort includes richly carved temples with idols embossed on their walls.

 2. Dilwara Temple, Mount Abu, Rajasthan

 Jain temples are known for extraordinary architectural design and stone carvings.
-Mount Abu is a famous Hill Station in Rajasthan, a state known for its deserts and hot weather.
-Just two and a half km from this town is a Jain Temple built in the 11th to 13th centuries.
+Mount Abu is a famous hill station in Rajasthan, a state known for its deserts and hot weather.
+Just two and a half kilometers from this town is a Jain temple built in the 11th to 13th centuries.
 The marble carvings are elegant everywhere, be it on pillars or in doorways.
-The ceiling of this temple is unique and example of the superb skills in stone carvings at that time.
+The ceiling of this temple is unique and an example of the superb skills in stone carvings at that time.

 3. Qutub Minar, Delhi

 This UNESCO World Heritage Site located in Delhi is the highest stone tower in India.
 It was completed in 1052 CE.
 Made of red sandstone and white marble, the 72.5-meter-high minaret with 379 steps is covered with carvings and inscriptions.
 The calligraphy at the fourth level is noteworthy.

 A close up of the Minar shows details of the intricate Arabic letters and other carvings in the red stones used in its construction.
 Excellent work can be seen around balconies and just below that.
 One needs to study the carvings closely to appreciate the grandeur of this tall minaret.